hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_connection.html.markdown

 * `name` - (Required) The Name which should be used for this Connection, which must be unique within the Virtual Hub.
 Changing this forces a new resource to be created.

+* `resource_group_name` - (Required) Specifies the name of the Resource Group where the Virtual Hub Connection should exist.
+Changing this forces a new resource to be created.

-* `virtual_hub_id` - (Required) The ID of the Virtual Hub within which this connection should be created.
+* `virtual_hub_name` - (Required) The ID of the Virtual Hub within which this connection should be created.
 Changing this forces a new resource to be created.

 * `remote_virtual_network_id` - (Required) The ID of the Virtual Network which the Virtual Hub should be connected to.
 Changing this forces a new resource to be created.